What Happens at Retirement?

 Purchase an annuity or guaranteed income

-When you reach the age of 55, you can take 25% of your entire pension pot tax free and purchase an annuity or insurance policy that gives you a set (taxable) income for life.
+When you reach the age of 55 (or 57 from 2028), you can take 25% of your entire pension pot tax free and purchase an annuity or insurance policy that gives you a set (taxable) income for life.
 The amount you receive annually will depend on how much is in your pension pot, your age, health and whether you want it to pass on to spouse after you die.

 Flexi-Access Drawdown As before, you can take 25% of your pot tax free and then, with the remaining money, invest into different funds.
 Usually, your pension provider or an Independent Financial Adviser will offer you different investments with varying risk levels.
 You can then decide which investments are best for you and draw an annual (taxable) income from them.